model context experience / learn how the best AI products are built

 The best way to learn AI for UX and product professionals.

 Level up your career, level up your team.
 Hands-on practice, regular office hours, direct Slack channel for questions.
-Custom designed for product managers, UX professionals, designers, researchers and builders that are serious about figuring out this AI thing.
+Designed for product managers, UX professionals, designers, researchers and builders that are serious about figuring out this AI thing.

 Sign up now (free trial) 14-day free trial, cancel anytime.